ALL ABOUT HOUSING

 - Find something with good insulation to keep heating and cooling bills low.

 - Don't feel too rushed.
 There are many options in Spokane.
-You are the customer.
-You're always right.

 - If possible, ask to see a furnished apartment to see how space works.